heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 ## Objectives

 - Create a CLI to process files
-- Learn how to use Java IOs to process files with different encodings
+- Use Java IOs to process files with different encodings
+- Make usage of a Maven dependency

 ## Group composition

 You will work in groups of two students.
 You can choose your partner.
-If you do not have a partner, we will assign you one.
+If you do not have a partner, we will assign you one or you can work alone if you prefer.

 ## Grading criteria